 Launching the iterative approach of PI Planning in a company is a real act of communication.
 You need to make sure that your participants are ready to commit to it firmly, over the long term, and that they understand the benefits that they can derive from it.

 Indeed, developers are often used to working incrementally, using agile methods.
 But businesses often have more difficulty implementing such a fine and detailed planning method.
+The PI Planning process requires real change management: communication on the benefits, lifting everyone's obstacles, and implementing concrete techniques to better plan together.

 Hence the fact that you have to lead a consistent change management, by communicating in a motivating way.
 Remove everyone's brakes before the meeting, and remind everyone of the advantages of this mode of operation.